krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You have a scheduled snapshot you are trying to delete, but the operation returns an error.
+Q. You have a scheduled snapshot you are trying to delete, but the operation returns an error.
 What should you do to resolve this problem?
 ```
 ```
 Detach the snapshot schedule before deleting it.